 Closure is a gift a person can only give to themselves.

 Think about it.
-To give someone else closure they must be willing to recieve the gift or information that leads to closure and to healing in their body — not yours.
+To give someone else closure they must be willing to receive the gift or information that leads to closure and to healing in their body — not yours.

 Closure is not your gift to give.
 What you can do is offer accurate information on request to a person who has been victimized if and when they seek it out or time is of the essence to bring sunshine into a social place lacking insight and shrouded in dark.